winneylee/california-wildfires/README.md

 **Week Two**

-- 1 Description of preliminary data preprocessing
+- 1).
+Description of preliminary data preprocessing
+-
 Data clean up, handle missing value encode our categorical variables using Scikit-Learn's OneHotEncoder class.

-- 2 Description of preliminary feature engineering and preliminary feature selection, including the decision-making process preliminary feature engineering: transformation DataFrame preliminary feature selection: drop the measurementID & Location ID because they are just identified ID without useful information
+- 2).
+Description of preliminary feature engineering and preliminary feature selection, including the decision-making process

+preliminary feature engineering: transformation DataFrame preliminary feature selection: drop the measurementID & Location ID because they are just identified ID without useful information.

-- 3 Description of how data was split into training and testing sets
+- 3).
+Description of how data was split into training and testing sets
-- 4 Explanation of model choice, including limitations and benefits
+- 4).
+Explanation of model choice, including limitations and benefits
 ### Benefits of Multiple Neuron Neural Network
 Advantages to adding neurons to our hidden layer in a neural network:
 - There is a distributed effort to find optimal weights—faster.